CyVerse-learning-materials/SciApps_guide/step5.rst

    2. Then Click **manhattan.plot** from the list of outputs, you will be directed to the Manhattan plot of the results.

-   3. Click the Manhattan plot to check nearby genes around the clicking coordinate.
+   3. Click the Manhattan plot to check nearby genes around the clicked position.

       |manhattan_plot|